kyverno/chainsaw/.release-notes/main.md

 ## 📚 Docs 📚

+- Improved the *Writing tests/Configuration* docs
-- Improved the configuration docs
+- Improved the *Writing tests/Tests* docs
+- Added *Writing tests/JSON schemas* docs to use generated JSON schemas for validation and autocomplete in VS code